Matthew Hudson-Smith: Career

 Hudson-Smith lowered his European 400 m record again at the Diamond League meeting in London on 20 July 2024, winning the race in a time of 43.74, improving Steven Gardiner's sevenyearold track record by 0.15 seconds with the fastest 400 m time ever seen on British soil.

 At the 2024 Paris Olympics, Hudson-Smith won the silver medal in the 400 m event with a time of 43.44 seconds, finishing behind gold medalist Quincy Hall, who won the race in 43.40 seconds.
 Hall came from behind in the final 15 meters to overtake Hudson-Smith, who had been leading most of the way.
 Hudson-Smith's sprint is the sixth-fastest all-time, making him the fifth-fastest person in the 400 m event in history, across all competitions.
 This marked the first time that an athlete was not able to secure the gold medal with a time under 43.75 seconds in the Olympics.
 Hudson-Smith led his team through the 4 × 400 m heats to a place in the final and to a bronze medal, producing a split of 43.09 in the final which at the time was the fourth fastest 4 × 400 m relay split in history.

 In October 2024, it was announced that he had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.
 He won the 200 metres and came second in the 400 metres at the opening event in Kingston, Jamaica, in April 2025, becoming the competition's first men's long-sprints champion and claiming a $100,000 prize.

+On 12 August 2026, Hudson-Smith won the gold medal in the 400 metres at the European Championships in Birmingham.
+This was his third European outdoor title and seventh medal at the event making him the joint-most decorated man of all-time at the Championships.